larryboettger/InfoSec_Bookmarks/Data_Governance_Bookmarks.md

 # Data Governance Bookmarks

-Sensitive data discovery & governance can be a challenge, especially unstructured data.
+Sensitive data discovery & governance can be a challenge, especially when handling unstructured data.

 Here are some bookmarks of data discovery & governance resources: